 Date Activity Comment Dated 15 th June 15 but received 29 th June 15 Walker Morris -Story Homes & Durham Diocesan Board of Finance Reply 16 th December 15 with comments on SEA, Sedgefield BUAB, NPPF.
 Copy of letter and reply in attached documents 14 th July 2015 NLP -Story Homes & Durham Diocesan Board of Finance Reply 11 th December 15 with comments on FOAN, and sustainability.
 Copy of letter and reply in attached documents Sent 18 th Nov15 NLP Christopher Smith-Story Homes & Durham Diocesan Board of Finance Reply 11 th December 15 with comments on pre sub draft, basic conditions.
 Copy of letter and reply in attached documents Sent 18 th Nov15 Signet Planning seeking to develop site 7/SF/123 2 letters Hannah Rowan 6 th January 16 Letter on planning application 10 th December 15.
 Further letters and updates dated 6 th January 16.
 Copy of letter and reply in attached documents Sent 18 th Nov15 ESRG / Gradon Developer for Beacon Lane / Salters Lane - alternative to H57 Eden Drive site represented by Colin Haylock planning and design Reply 5 th January 16 with comments on pre sub draft, basic conditions and policies.
-Copy of letter and reply in attached documents Sent 18 th Nov15 After The Sedgefield Plan had completed its consultation the Durham County Council then proceeded to carry out their 6 week statutory consultation period from end Jan 16 and the appointment of an inspector Meeting Town Council re appointing inspector 11 th April 16 5 th May 16 Town Council & Durham County Council agreed appointment of an inspector Sent 18 th Nov15 During the period writing of The Sedgefield Plan and Within the consultation file, a record of the applications and refusals and appeals
+Copy of letter and reply in attached documents Sent 18 th Nov15 After The Sedgefield Plan had completed its consultation the Durham County Council then proceeded to carry out their 6 week statutory consultation period from end Jan 16 and the appointment of an inspector Meeting Town Council re appointing inspector 11 th April 16 5 th May 16 Town Council & Durham County Council agreed appointment of an inspector Sent 18 th Nov15 During the period writing of The Sedgefield Plan and going through the various consultations, developers Within the consultation file, a record of the applications and refusals and appeals is kept for information.
+It is noted that some are additional applications for the